open/close all folders

 Film — Animated

 - In Aladdin, Aladdin acts as "Prince Ali" in order to woo Princess Jasmine.
-Of course, given that his "pretending" involved wishing that Genie would make him a prince, his new rank may not actually be "fake".
+Of course, given that his "pretending" involved wishing that Genie would make him a prince, his new rank may not actually be "fake."
+No one thinks to ask what country he's supposedly the prince of, thanks to his genie-generated parade/entourage.
 It doesn't affect Aladdin's behavior at all, though, so the trope plays out the same, with a Street Urchin commoner doing his best to act princely.

 - The Anti-Hero of Don Bluth's Anastasia is Dmitri, a con man who convinces orphan Anya that she is the eponymous missing Romanov princess.
 She is, of course, but Dmitri doesn't realize that at first.